AndreiRadchenko/quiz-admin/readme.md

 ## Server Send Events

-I used `questionImagesURL` in SystemStateProvider to hold actual array of images name from minio questions bucket.
+I used `questionImages` in SystemStateProvider to hold actual array of images name from minio questions bucket.
 I update this context array every time questions bucket content is changed.
-Additionally I update `questionImagesURL` in SystemState when app is rendered at first time.
+Additionally I update `questionImages` in SystemState when app is rendered at first time.

 To do that I utilize SSE technic.